Unlocking Gen Z at Work: A Generational Impact Study

 Empathy

 The ability to step into someone's shoes and understand how they're feeling is worth its weight in gold.
 Emotional intelligence (EQ) fosters better relationships in teams, as it prevents negative judgments and miscommunications.
 Empathy is often voted as the most essential leadership skill, as it has a direct impact on employees feeling seen, heard, and understood at work.⁵ However, it's challenging to empathize with someone, if you're not aware of their experience.
-F4S fosters this awareness, by bringing employee's inner motivations and preferences to the surface.
+Marlee fosters this awareness, by bringing employee's inner motivations and preferences to the surface.

 Critical thinking